-CorrespondARTS is JAC’s multidisciplinary, distance learning arts program, which launched in November, 2020.
-Through the CorrespondARTS pilot, participants at Maryland Correctional Institution for Women received themed packets of prompts and activities in creative writing, poetry, theatre, and visual art every two weeks for six months.
-Now, CorrespondARTS includes participants at three Maryland prisons: Dorsey Run CF, Central Maryland CF, and Baltimore City CF. Participants can send their responses back to the CorrespondARTS team for feedback and reflections.
-JAC has pulled together an amazing group of local teaching artists, each with experience facilitating programs in carceral settings, to lead this project:
+CorrespondARTS is JAC’s multidisciplinary, distance learning arts program, which launched at the Maryland Correctional Institution for Women in November, 2020.
+Through CorrespondARTS, participants receive themed packets of prompts and activities in creative writing, poetry, theatre, and visual art every two weeks for six months.
+CorrespondARTS has included participants at three other Maryland prisons: Dorsey Run CF, Central Maryland CF, and Baltimore City CF, and now serves over 80 participants at Howard County Detention Center.
+Participants send their responses to the prompts and activities in the packets back to the CorrespondARTS team for feedback and reflections.
+For some examples of CorrespondARTS participants’ work, check out our most recent anthology here.
+JAC has an amazing group of local teaching artists, each with experience facilitating programs in carceral settings, leading this project:

 Lori Pitts is an Applied Theatre practitioner, Theatre of the Oppressed Joker, teaching artist, actor, improvisor, and director in the DMV area.
 She is passionate about creating platforms for voices that often go unheard.
 She is the Founding Director of Voices Unbarred, a program that aims to amplify the voices of those impacted by incarceration by using Theatre of the Oppressed techniques to help them write and perform an original play around relevant issues, and is a core member of the DC Coalition for Theatre & Social Justice.
 Pitts teaches and performs regularly with Young Playwrights’ Theater and has recently been seen on stage with Second City, Rorschach Theatre, The Welders, and Ally Theatre.
 She is a member of the inaugural cohort of the Culture Caucus with The Kennedy Center, a graduate of the 202Creates Fellowship, a graduate of the Movement Matters Community Organizing & Popular Education Institute, and is a three-time recipient of the Arts and Humanities Fellowship Program grant through the DC Commission on the Arts and Humanities for her work within the community.